magicsandbox-ai/magicsandbox/apps/Docs/sandbox.md

 - `name` (string): "RequestSandboxError"
 - `message` (string): a message describing the error
-- `data?` (any): an optional object containing additional error data
+- `data?` (object): an optional object containing additional error data
   - `minCost?` (number): provided if calling requestApp or requestFunction with a maxCost that is less than the App or Function's minCost